MicrosoftDocs/dataexplorer-docs/kusto/management/data-export/continuous-data-export.md

 Continuous export to a delta table is currently in preview.

 > [!IMPORTANT]
-> Delta table partitioning isn’t supported in continuous data export.
+> Delta table partitioning isn't supported in continuous data export.
 >
 > Kusto won't write to existing delta tables if the [delta protocol writer version](https://github.com/delta-io/delta/blob/master/PROTOCOL.md#schema-serialization-format) is higher than 1.